 - That the officer’s vehicle had at least one lit red lamp visible from the front

 - You either saw or should have seen the lit lamp

 - The officer sounded his or her siren as was reasonably needed

 - The officer driving the vehicle was wearing a distinctive uniform

-If not all of those requirements have been met, then your San Diego traffic offense lawyer will argue that the state did not meet all the legal standards necessary to convict you of evading a police officer.
+If not all of those requirements have been met, then your San Diego evading a police officer attorney will argue that the state did not meet all the legal standards necessary to convict you of evading a police officer.
 These laws were put into effect in order to protect civilians from persons trying to impersonate an officer of the law by ensuring that a real police officer always will use the same standard tactics and have some type of visible proof of their authority when pulling over a civilian.

 Creative Commons Image by USAG Humpreys